shubham526/trec-ikat-website/docs/data.md

 | 	[2023_test_topics.json](https://drive.google.com/file/d/1S4e1MjWSkCsfXfp7fAdyqTNnFMs2WIhI/view?usp=sharing)       |       Test topics in JSON format.             |
 | 	[2023_test_topics_psg_text.jsonl](https://drive.google.com/file/d/1YGhJAUEw9PPITPkrWP3EtnUsWiboh3eq/view?usp=sharing)       |       Text of provenance passages in the test topics.             |

+## :boom: **Collection: TREC iKAT 2023 ClueWeb22-B**

+The collection distribution is being handled directly by CMU and not the iKAT organizers.
+Please follow these steps to get your data license ASAP:

+- Sign the license form available on the [ClueWeb22 project web page](https://lemurproject.org/clueweb22/obtain.php).
+- Send the form to CMU for approval (**jlm4@andrew.cmu.edu**)

+Please give enough time to the CMU licensing office to accept your request.
+A download link will be sent to you by the ClueWeb22 team at CMU.

+**Note.**

+- CMU requires a signature from the organization (i.e., the university or company), not an individual who wants to use the data.
+This can slow down the process at your end too.
+So, it’s useful to start the process ASAP.
+- If you already have an accepted license for ClueWeb22, you don’t need a new form.
+Please let us know if that’s the case.

+## :boom: **Additional Resources**

+We provide the following additional resources for the teams:

+- **Document segments in `JSONL` format.**
+	- These files contain passages in the form `{"id": "[passage id]", "contents": "[passage text]", "url": "[ClueWeb22 document URL]"}`
+	- Passage IDs are structured as: `doc_id:passage_number`
+	- Total download size is approximately 31 GB.
+	- Total number of passages is 116,838,987
+- **Document segments in `TrecWeb` format.**
+	- Format as shown on website.
+	- Total download size is approximately 31 GB
+- **Passage hashes.**
+	- TSV file containing MD5 hashes of passage texts.
+	- The `.tsv` file has this format: `doc_id   passage_number    passage_MD5`
+	- Total download size is 2.2 GB
+- **Passage index.**
+	- Lucene index generated from the `JSONL` passage files above using Pyserini.
+	- The files form a single `.tar.bz2` archive split into sections for simpler downloading due to the overall size.
+	- To extract the archive, once downloaded, you must combine each of the sections in name order back into a single file:
+	`cat ikat_2023_passage_index.tar.bz2.part* > ikat_203_passage_index.tar.bz2`
+	- Total download size is approximately 150 GB

+**How do I access this data?** Each team should use a URL of `https://ikattrecweb.grill.science/<team_name>` to access the files.
+The page will ask for a userID and password.
+Enter the login details which you obtained from the iKAT organizers.
+You should see a page which lists each type of data and has links to the individual files listed above, along with their checksum files.

+**NOTE:**

+- Currently, these teams can access this URL: `MLIA`,  `TREMA_UNH` and `Nota` .
+Please send us a message privately via slack or through the email and we will share the login details with you.
+- Other teams: You have shared IPs in the `10.x.x.x` range which is for private networks, so we need another IP from you.
+Can you please share another suitable IP with us so that we may configure the above download link to work for you?

 ## **Additional Data from TREC CAsT**